 This is just an update on my progress.
 Recently I took the math-section of the SAT and I scored an 800.
 This is probably due to the fact that my current schedule is tailored to increase my logical/mathematical abilities.
 Not only did I answer correctly the questions in the section, but went through it like a breeze.
 Even though a calculator was not prohibited I really had no need for one.
 It’s amazing how much my speed of crunching numbers in my head has increased.

-These seem to be pretty common results for those who undertake the program seriously.
+There are many other testimonials such as these that you can find online.
+The two above seem to be pretty common results for those who undertake the program seriously.

 In summary, The Complete Guide to Genius, although not perfect, is from what I have seen out there, the best program to increase your IQ and all related cognitive abilities, to a truly incredible degree.